casanas10/SharksInMars/README.md

 # SharksInMars
-> A simple space invader game combining designed to compete with your friends and compare highest scores.
+> A simple space invader game designed to compete with your friends and compare highest scores.

 ![](sharks_in_mars_game.gif)